 - Creative Arts to include Music, Art and Design Technology

-- Knowledge and Understanding of the World to include Humanities (Geography, History, RE), Science and Pathways.
+- Knowledge and Understanding of the World to include Humanities (Geography, History, RE), Science and Careers.

 In addition, we have a Learning Resource Centre to support with one to one and small group learning interventions.
 Additional support is available, where appropriate, through Speech and Language, Physio and Occupational Therapy (the latter two provided by the NHS).